Travel is a massive industry that has been absolutely clotheslined by COVID-19. Just look at the dust gathering on your frequent flyer points.

 However, AirBNB’s revenue grew 5%.
 Management isn’t sure if the recovery will continue at the same rate in the second half of this year.
 Fingers crossed.

-Invest in AirBNB with $0 brokerage with Superhero.
+Invest in AirBNB with $0 brokerage (other fees may apply) with Superhero.
 Transfer from AUD to USD in real time from your Superhero Wallet to get started.

 Qantas Airways, Australia’s iconic airline, is also known as the Flying Kangaroo.
 It hasn’t been flying much lately.